unclesp1d3r/network-protocol/docs/API.md

 ### Dispatcher

-The dispatcher module provides a mechanism for routing and handling messages.
+The dispatcher module provides a thread-safe mechanism for routing and handling messages, implementing a command pattern with dynamic handler registration.

 #### Struct Definition